How to Be a Good Editor: Expert Advice for Honing Your Craft

 Elsewhere on the internet, editors like Louise Harnby and Carol Saller have blogs where they discuss the craft and business of editing.
 Other editors live on social media, where they talk shop and discuss the latest developments in their industry.
 The key is to read widely and critically — remember that charlatans are often some of the loudest voices in any field.

 2. Read as much as you can

 “The best way to be a better editor is to read, read, read,” says Julie Artz.
 Hopefully, you’ve chosen an editing career because you’re already an avid reader, but that doesn’t mean you can’t improve on your reading habits.
 Read aggressively within the genres you edit most, and take the time to interrogate what you read.
-Articulate the elements you think are particularly successful, and consider what kind of reaction the writing evoked in you — and why.
+Sharpen your editorial skills by articulating the elements you think are particularly successful, considering what kind of reaction the writing evoked in you — and why.

 Rebecca cautions against resting on your laurels when it comes to being well-read.
 “Fiction, and especially genre fiction, is evolving constantly.
 What makes for good sci-fi and fantasy today, for example, is much different than what we were seeing in those genres even 10 years ago.”
 To be an excellent resource for your authors, you have to stay current in your understanding of the market.